-Let’s face it – the snack and drinks are the main attraction of any party!
+Let’s face it – snacks and drinks are the main attraction of any party!
 So why not go crazy with a colour theme for your Holi party snacks?
-You can either pick a single colour and work recipes that include different shades of the colour, or you can simple organise your food in such a way that it looks colour-sorted.
+You can either pick a single colour and work recipes that include different shades of the colour, or you can simply organise your food in such a way that it looks colour-sorted.

 5. Face Painting

 No doubt Holi is about colours, but it is also a festival of reconnecting with the child within you and finding joy in being silly!
 So this game, meant for children and parents, is bound to put a smile on everyone’s face!